The Two RV Gypsies: Full-Time RVers

 Indian design

-Below: A very small looking Lee Duquette by the S'Klallam Legends totem poles
+Below: A very small looking Lee Duquette under the S'Klallam Legends totem poles

 sign: S'Klallam Legends totem poles Lee Duquette by tall totem poles